santiagoviteri01/santiagoviteri01.github.io./README.md

 -Input Layer: Preprocessed news article text, converted into sequences of word embeddings, serves as the input.

--Convolutional Layers:

-1. First Convolutional Layer: A 1D convolutional layer with 64 filters and a kernel size of 3 is applied to extract meaningful n-gram features from the text.

-2. Second Convolutional Layer: Another 1D convolutional layer with 128 filters and the same kernel size refines the feature extraction, capturing more complex patterns in the text.
+- The model contains multiple convolutional layers, each with the same filter size (filter_sizes==3).
+The convolution is applied with:
+1)Input Channels: 1 (text is treated as a 1-channel image).
+2) Output Channels: num_filters (number of feature maps).
+3) Kernel Size: (filter_size, embed_dim) where filter_size is the same value for each convolutional layer.
+4) After convolution, the outputs are passed through a ReLU activation function.

--Max-Pooling Layer: Following the convolutional layers, a max-pooling layer with a pool size of 2 reduces the dimensionality of the feature maps, summarizing the key information.
+-Max-Pooling Layer: After each convolutional layer, max pooling is applied over the dimension (sequence length).
+This reduces the dimensionality and selects the most important features (the most prominent feature per filter for the sequence).

--Dropout Layer: A dropout rate of 0.3 is applied to reduce the risk of overfitting.
+- Concatenation: The outputs from each convolutional layer are pooled and then concatenated along the feature dimension to combine the features from all filter sizes into a single vector.

--Fully Connected (Dense) Layer: The output from the max-pooling layer is flattened and passed through a fully connected layer with 128 units.
+-Fully Connected (Dense) Layer:The concatenated vector is passed through a fully connected layer (self.fc), which maps the extracted features to the output dimension (output_dim), typically corresponding to the number of classes in classification or a single value in regression.

 ### Experiments